War And The Environment

 In simple words, the region’s ability to adapt to climate change is being dismantled, brick by brick.

-When governments focus on war, the environmental regulation collapses.
+8. Environmental Governance Breakdown: When governments focus on war, the environmental regulation collapses.
 In Palestine, for instance, the local authorities can no longer monitor pollution or enforce environmental protection.
-In Israel, the emergency laws often allow for expedited destruction of land in “the security zones,” sidelining environmental impact assessments of the war and the environment.

-War Is an Ecological Emergency:
+War Is an Ecological Emergency

-The environmental costs of the conflict are too often ignored in political discourse.
-However, the survival of future generations depends on the health of the planet today.
-The Earth cannot recover easily from the scars of war – particularly in already fragile ecosystems like those found in the Middle East.
 Recognizing war as an ecological emergency is not only necessary, but also urgent.
-Peace must prevail as a moral, political, and environmental imperative, keeping in mind that there is no future without peace—neither for people nor for planet.
+Protecting the environment is our shared responsibility.
+Peace must prevail as a moral, political, and environmental imperative, keeping in mind that there is no future without peace – neither for people and nor for planet.

-A Call for Global Environmental Peace:
+A Call for Global Environmental Peace

-We must raise our voices, not only for the innocent lives being killed, but also for the silent sufferer – our Earth.
-Environmental groups, governments, and international bodies must include ecological impacts in their dialogues and strategies against war.
 It’s time to hold governments accountable and demand peace not only for the sake of humanity, but also for the ecosystems that sustain life.
-Only through peace can we begin the work of healing the land, air, and water, which have borne the brunt of this violence.
+Only through peace can we begin the work of healing the land, air, and water, which have borne the brunt of the violence.